1st June 2026

 Royal Engineers Museum

-Kent's only designated museum, the Royal Engineers Museum in Gillingham tells the story of Britain's military history from the 1700s, with exhibits of national and international significance housed in its impressive galleries.
+The Royal Engineers Museum in Gillingham tells the story of Britain's military history, with exhibits of national and international significance housed in its impressive galleries.
 Children love the interactive WWI trench experience and the dress-up areas, while history enthusiasts will be transfixed by Wellington's map from Waterloo, a fragment of the Berlin Wall and an extraordinary collection of military vehicles including a Harrier jump jet.
 Entry is great value and the friendly on-site café offers a welcome rest mid-visit.

 Young girl and man looking at exhibit